8 Fun Things to Do in Beautiful Kristiansand, Norway

 Dyreparken is a huge zoo and amusement park about seven miles east of Kristiansand that is one of Norway’s most visited tourist attractions.
 This is an especially great place to go if you’re traveling with kids!

-Go hiking at Odderøya
+Go hiking on the island of Odderøya

 Odderøya is a small island off the coast of Kristiansand that is linked to the mainland by several bridges.
 Formerly used as a naval base by the Norwegian government, it is now primarily a recreation area where hikers can enjoy nature and sweeping views of the mainland.